 The second part of the configuration form allows adding a new user.
-All items are described in Table 81.
-To create a new user, configure all required items and click the Add User button.
+All items are described in Table 80.

+Item Description

-Item Description Role • User User with basic permissions.
-Read-only access to the web GUI, except for Modify User.
+Role • User

+User with basic permissions.

+Read-only access to the web GUI.

 Some menu items are hidden in the web GUI.

-Full access to the Router Apps GUI for already installed Router Apps.
+Full access to Router Apps GUI.

 No access to the router via Telnet, SSH or SFTP.

-Read-only access to the FTP server. • Admin User with enhanced permissions.
+Read-only access to the FTP server.

+Admin

+User with enhanced permissions.

 Full access to all items in the web GUI.

 Access to the router via Telnet, SSH or SFTP.

 Not the same rights as the superuser on a Linux-based system.

 Username Specifies the name of the user having access to log in to the device.

-New Password Specifies the password for the user.
-It must match the rules stated in the GUI, which depend on the Force Password Complexity level set in Configuration $\rightarrow$ Services $\rightarrow$ Authentication , as described in Chapter 3.19.1.
+Password Specifies the password for the user.
+Valid characters are not restricted.

 Confirm Password Confirms the password.
-Public key Enter the SSH Public Key to enable passwordless SSH login.
-Refer to Chapter 5.2.2 for details.
-Phone Number User's phone number.
-If configured, an SMS is sent to the user when their password is changed.
-A functional SIM card is required.
-Email Address User's email address.
-If configured, an email is sent to the user when their password is changed.
-SMTP must be configured.
-Add User Click this button to create a new user based on the entries in the fields above.

-Table 81: User Parameters
+Table 80: User Parameters